rae/Horse/Readme.md

 ## Scoring
 ### Making your bid
 * 1 point per trick won
+* opponents get no points for tricks won
 * a bid of 6 (*not* Horse - e.g. 6 no-trump) = 6 points
 * special scoring only for "Horse" bids:
 	* 2 points per trick = 12 points if successful